 completely confidential and administered by MIT Sloan.

-We are no longer accepting applications for the June 2016 session.
-Registration for the October session ends on September 2, 2016 to provide ample time for the survey process.
+Registration for the October session ends on September 9, 2016 to provide ample time for the survey process.

 Please note that faculty are subject to change and not all faculty teach in each session of the program.